hemantksingh/messup-learn/fundamentals/data/Data Pipelines.md

 ## Delivery guarantees

 A network hop can lose a message or deliver it twice.
 Practical exactly-once is **at-least-once delivery plus an idempotent sink**: retry until acknowledged; the destination overwrites on a key or remembers what it has seen.
-The reasoning is in [Asynchronous Messaging](../messaging/Asynchronous%20Messaging.md) and applies to a warehouse table.
+The reasoning is in [Messaging Fundamentals](../messaging/Messaging%20Fundamentals.md#at-least-once-delivery-and-idempotent-consumers) and applies to a warehouse table.

 ## Log data